chemouna/Decor/README.md

 the module decorators contains some examples of useful decorators that you can start using now, more of them will be added soon.

-If you want to not apply all decorators :
+If you want to apply only a subset of decorators :

 ```java
 @Override